derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 A non-interactive animation hitting 60fps undoubtedly looks smooth, but it is just that, *non-interactive*.
 How do we account for this desired interactive quality?

 The answer is quite simple actually.
-Depending on the runtime, or more specifically, the program that is responsible for converting the compilation process result to the realtime interactive manifestation.
+Depending on the runtime, or more specifically, the program that is responsible for converting the compilation process result to a realtime interactive interface.

 Each programming language has its specific approach, but JavaScript within a web browser has a common and specific one.